danfuzz/samizdat/doc/samizdat-0/library-boolean.md

 Ordering is calculated as follows:

-The major order is by type &mdash; `intlet < stringlet < listlet < maplet < uniqlet < highlet` &mdash; and minor order is type-dependant.
+The major order is by type &mdash; `intlet < string < listlet < maplet < uniqlet < highlet` &mdash; and minor order is type-dependant.

 * Intlets order by integer value.

-* Listlets and stringlets order by pairwise corresponding-element comparison, with a strict prefix always ordering before its longer brethren.
+* Listlets and strings order by pairwise corresponding-element comparison, with a strict prefix always ordering before its longer brethren.